General Staff Information/ Full-time and Summer

 Most of our permanent staff members are under 30 years old, but they have been with Bearskin for a long time.
 If you would not be comfortable taking direction from a fairly young supervisor, this may not be your perfect job.

 You will be living and working with a group of interesting individuals.
 Every year we have many cross country and track runners on our staff — trail running from Bearskin is good for 3 seasons a year.
-We often have staff members who are vegetarian or who eat carefully, we try to support our staff’s special dietary needs in whatever way we can.
-Over the summer, you do have the option of planting a small garden on site.
+We often have staff members who are vegetarian or who eat carefully; we try to support our staff's special dietary needs in whatever way we can.
+Over the summer, we encourage the option of planting a small garden on site.

 Most of our jobs involve frequent interaction with our guests.
 You become the face of Bearskin, so you need to be a good representative of our business.
 We expect our employees to be clean and clothed appropriately for working with the public.

 Bearskin isn’t much of a “party resort” for employees.
 Our staff members are more likely to be found out in the woods in their off time than out in the bars.
 If your favorite activity is shopping, you may not be happy living on the Gunflint Trail.
-Bearskin is 26 miles from the nearest town, and shopping in Grand Marais is very basic.
-A car is helpful as an escape and as a way to get groceries and supplies, but other staff members usually help each other get to Grand Marais when needed.
+Bearskin is 26 miles from the nearest town, and shopping in Grand Marais is very basic unless you are shopping for gifts or art.
+A car is helpful as an escape and as a way to get groceries and supplies.
+We consider a car essential for winter employees, and will no longer hire winter workers without transportation.

 We live in close quarters.
 If you work at Bearskin and choose to live here, you will spend time with many of the same people both at work and after hours.
-This employment situation is best suited for people with a history of getting along well with others.
+This employment situation is best suited for people with a history of getting along well with others, people who are happiest with minimal drama in their lives.
 We have no tolerance for employees or friends and relations of employees who cannot treat all co-workers with respect and kindness, both at work and after hours.

 This is a healthy environment.
 Live as you wish if your housing is elsewhere, but if you live on our site you need to choose a non-smoking, drug-free, minimal alcohol use lifestyle.
 Substance abuse of any type will be grounds for removal from our housing.

 We no longer have TV in staff housing at Bearskin.
-Staff members do watch a LOT of Netflix movies on DVDs, though.
-If you would miss TV, but think Bearskin would be a great choice for you then consider watching full seasons of your favorite shows on DVD.
-Our internet service at this time will not support streaming video, unfortunately.
+Staff members do stream a lot of TV shows and movies though.
+If you would miss TV, but think Bearskin would be a great choice for you then consider watching full seasons of your favorite shows on DVD or streaming.

 If this description of Bearskin life sounds like you would fit in, fill out the application!

-We will start considering applications for 2013 around January 1.
-A good introduction to what it’s like to spend a summer at Bearskin Lodge can be found in Cara Finnegan’s blog about her memories of working at Bearskin: http://caraf.blogs.com/caraf/2008/06/all-i-know-about-cleaning-i-learned-at-bearskin-lodge.html
+We will start considering applications for 2016 after January 1.
+A good introduction to what it’s like to spend a summer at Bearskin Lodge can be found in Cara Finnegan’s blog about her memories of working at Bearskin:

 Also, see our blogs about the quality of our employees at http://bearskin.wordpress.com/2008/06/07/summer-fun-working-at-bearskin-lodge-or-making-love-to-toilets/ and http://bearskin.wordpress.com/2008/08/17/summer-goodbyes-so-soon/